 Did you notice what just happened?
-The definition of free will just got switched from a choice “free of coercion and undue influence” to a choice “free of reliable causation”.
+The definition of free will just got switched from a choice “free of coercion and undue influence” to a choice “free of causal necessity”.

 Deception #2 – What We Will Do Has Already Been Determined

 Predetermination suggests that something other than us has already caused what we will to do.
 Is that true?
 No, it’s not.
 If our deliberate action is one of the necessary causes of an event, then the event will not occur without our own deliberation, our own choosing, and our own action.
 Prior causes cannot leapfrog over us, to bring about the event without us.